Deploy identical Development and Production environments using Terraform

 %20(2).avif)

-Docker is a containerization platform that packages applications and their dependencies into portable images, enabling consistent deployment across development, testing, and production.
-It is commonly used by DevOps and platform engineering teams to reduce “works on my machine” issues, speed up environment provisioning, and standardize delivery for microservices and APIs.
+Docker is a containerization platform that packages applications and their dependencies into portable containers, helping software teams run the same build reliably across development, testing, and production.
+It is widely used by developers, DevOps, and platform engineers to reduce environment drift, speed up delivery cycles, and standardize how services are built and deployed.

 Containerization is a process of packaging and deploying software applications in a portable and isolated environment called containers.
 It enables developers to build, ship, and run applications consistently across different environments, such as development, testing, and production, without worrying about underlying infrastructure dependencies.